Seldom: An Anonymity Network with Selective Deanonymization

 The measurements of Mani~\etal also allow us to predict the storage requirements of a Tor-sized \name network.
 For this prediction, we project the amount of generated deanonymization data based on the activity in the Tor network over time.
 According to Mani~\etal, an average of 2.1 billion (95\%-CI:[1.7 billion; 2.5 billion]) exit streams were created every 24 hours in April 2018~\cite{2018_mani_tor-measurements}.
 Over the same period, the Tor Project reported an average of \SI{111.55}{Gbit/s} of consumed bandwidth by the Tor network~\cite{tor-metrics}.
 For our estimations, we assume a constant relationship between the amount of consumed bandwidth and the amount of exit streams over the last six years.
-This is a worst-case assumption as the size of web pages grew by over \SI{29}{\%}, while the number of TCP connections per web page shrunk by about \SI{47}{\%} over the same period~\cite{http-archive}.
-Thus, in practice, parts of the additional bandwidth consumed by Tor is due to larger web pages which are downloaded over fewer connections.
+This is a worst-case assumption, as the size of web pages grew by over \SI{29}{\%}, while the number of TCP connections per web page shrunk by about \SI{47}{\%} over the same period~\cite{http-archive}.
+Thus, in practice, the additional bandwidth consumed by Tor is, in part, caused by larger web pages that are downloaded over fewer connections.